colinbinion/GettinGit/walkthrough/GettinGit.md

 ---

-# Creating/Manageing you local repo
+# Creating/Managing your local repo
 ### This exercise will reside on your device and not add to a gitHub repo
 1. Let's create a new directory in the terminal with the name of your **favorite movie**.
 (Make sure you `cd` into that directory)
 2. Next initialize a local git repository.
 (See notes above)